 Keep it Cold: Refrigerate or freeze perishable items immediately.
 Even if a product is partially defrosted, it is safe to freeze it, although there may be a slight loss of quality.

 Foods That Are Not Recommended: The National Center for Home Food Preservation lists the following foods as being unsafe for canning and NOT recommended as gifts:

 - Herbs or vegetables in oil or oil infusions.
 Flavored vinegars properly prepared are safe.
 See HGIC 3470, Flavored Vinegars.

-- “Canned” breads or cakes such as “Cake-in-a-Jar.”
-Instead package dry cake, bread or cookie recipe ingredients and provide mixing and baking instructions.
+- “Canned” bread or cakes such as “Cake-in-a-Jar.”
+Instead, package dry cake, bread, or cookie recipe ingredients and provide mixing and baking instructions.

 - Homemade chocolate or fudge sauces.
 Safe, tested recipes are not available for home processing of these low-acid sauces that contain dairy products.

 - Pumpkin butter.
 There are no safe, tested recipes.

 - Foods canned in decorative, untested jars.
 Only use recommended jars and lids.

 - Any canned food that does not have a tested recipe for processing.
 Use only a safe, tested recipe from a reliable research-based source.

 Recommended Foods: Foods that do not need to be refrigerated and are good choices for mailing include hard salami, hard cheese, country ham, cookies, brownies, and fruitcake.